-If a preset with the same name, but different properties, is listed in more than one of the resolution presets lists, the one at the lowest level will be used.
-For example, if the resolution preset lists for the scene's job, its environment and its database all contain a preset named 4K, the preset for the scene's job will be used.
+If a preset with the same name, but different properties, is listed in more than one of the resolution presets lists, the one at the low est level will be used.
+For example, if the resolution preset lists for the scene's job, its environment and its database all contain a preset named 4x, the preset for the scene's job will be used.
 If the preset is only in the scene's environment presets list and in database presets list, the one in the environment's presets list will be used.

 If you do not want to have scene presets that can be used across all environments and jobs, you can delete the resolution presets file for your database.
 When you open a scene, Harmony will automatically look for a resolution presets file for the database, for the scene's environment and for the scene's job.
 If it finds a resolution presets in any of these locations, it will use it.
-If it does not find resolution presets in any of these three locations, it will display the following error message:
+If it does not find resolution presets in any of these three locations, it will use it.
+If it does not find resolution presets in any of these three locations, it will use it.